Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Model

 The optimal sampling normalization condition:

-see \citet{Yan2017-607} for details on the adopted upper integration limit of $10^9$ M$_{\odot}$.
+see \citet{Yan2017-607} for details on the adopted upper integration limit of $10^9$ $M_{\odot}$.
 Actually, as long as the upper integration limit is much larger than the real $M_{\mathrm{max}}$, the result will not be affected.
-In Sec.\ref{s1}, the mass of the most massive clump is only $10^{4.6}$ M$_{\odot}$.
+In Section \ref{s1}, the mass of the most massive clump is only $10^{4.6}$ $M_{\odot}$.

-In \citet{Elia2017-471}, for Hi-GAL (Herschel InfraRed Galactic Plane Survey) clumps in the inner Milky Way, the slopes of the CMFs are between -1.88 and -2.46.
-In Fig.\ref{mw}(b), the SFRs of the clouds in the inner Milky Way are mainly concentrated in the range of $10^{-6}$ to $10^{-2}$ $\mathrm{M}_{\odot}/\mathrm{yr}$.
-Then we linearly fit the $\beta$--SFR relation as